pact-foundation/pact-ruby/README.md

 * Causes of failure are easier to identify as only one component is being tested at a time.
 * Design of service provider is improved by considering first how the data is actually going to be used, rather than how it is most easily retrieved and serialised.
 * No separate integration environment required for automated integration tests - pact tests run in standalone CI builds.
+* Integration flows that would traditionally require running multiple services at the same time can be broken down and each integration point tested separately.

 ## Contact